Find Your Perfect School

 What types of Electricians are there?

-Most Electricians work for construction companies, utility companies, in-plant maintenance, or become self-employed working in commercial or residential home installation and repair.
-However, if you would like to concentrate on a particular field, you have many to choose from, such as:
+Most Master Electricians work for construction companies on job sites, utility companies, in-plant maintenance, or become self-employed working in commercial or residential home installation and repair.
+However, if you would like to concentrate on a particular field, Electrician careers include:

 - New Construction